-San Jose to Cariari- Caribeños Terminal
+San Jose to Cariari- Caribeños Terminal: 2 hr ride

-Cariari to La Pavona
+Cariari to La Pavona:1 hr ride

-La Pavona to Tortuguero
+La Pavona to Tortuguero: 1 hr ride

 The boat departs from la Pavona at 7:30 AM, 11:00 AM, 1:00 PM, and 4:30 PM to Tortuguero, the boat ride is about 1 hr long.
-The boats and buses always wait for one another. *There is an early bus that leaves Cariari at around 6:00 am for La Pavona, this route makes the 7:30 AM boat conntection to Tortuguero.
+The boats and buses always wait for one another. *There is an early bus that leaves Cariari at around 5:00 am for La Pavona, this route makes the 7:30 AM boat connection to Tortuguero.
 The last bus for La Pavona leaves at 3:00 PM.

-There is a return boat service that leaves for La Pavona at 5:30 AM, 9:00 AM, 11:00 AM and 2:45 PM.
+The boats generally do not stop on the way to observe wildlife unless there is something in plain view on the river, so if you want to observe wildlife nothing beats a dedicated, slow early morning canoe tour through the water trails in Tortuguero National Park.There is a return boat service that leaves for La Pavona at 5am, 5:30 AM, 8:30/9:00 AM, 11:00 AM and 2:45 PM.
 These boats meet up with the buses that make the return journey from La Pavona to Cariari.
 The boat leaving Tortuguero at 5:30 AM makes the most efficient outbound bus connections it will connect you to the 9:00 AM bus to San Jose (bus ride is about 2 hrs) to then make your bus connection to many other destinations in the southern Caribbean, Monteverde or la Fortuna allowing you to arrive before dusk.

 If you are traveling on the late bus (3:00 PM Pavona bus) and would like to go on the Turtle Tour on your arrival day please reserve ahead of time by contacting us before your arrival in Tortuguero since there is a cut off time (4:00 PM) for guides to get a tour permit for you.

-2. By rental car via Cariari/La Pavona:
+3. By rental car via Cariari/La Pavona: